 Reaction formation allows you to avoid your problems—and also creates a buffer to ensure you avoid your problems.
 In the example above, you’re not merely repressing your attraction toward the other person—you’re actually feeling negative feelings toward them.
 These negative feelings will ensure the attraction doesn’t resurface.

 Seeing that my marriage ended up being far worse than I had predicted, I maybe should have paid attention to these results a bit more, especially my denial and doubt scores.
-I ended up seeking therapy and reading as many relationship books as possible, but unfortunately, it couldn’t be salvaged, and we eventually separated when nothing else could be done.

 It did help with the writing up of my thesis, however, as I stopped trying to avoid the problem, started coming into the lab from 9am-5pm every weekday regardless of how I felt and began making some real and consistent progress without cramming for the first time in my life.
 I finished a full draft of my thesis by September 2013, started working as a Psychologist in private practice shortly after that, and submitted the final copy of my thesis for examination in February 2014.